 Triumph Bancorp Announces Schedule for Third Quarter 2022 Earnings Release and Conference Call

-/EIN News/ -- DALLAS, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Triumph Bancorp, Inc. (Nasdaq: TBK) today announced that it expects to release its third quarter financial results and management commentary after the market closes on Wednesday, October 19, 2022.
-Upon filing, the financial results and commentary will be available on the Company’s website at www.triumphbancorp.com through the Investor Relations portal.
+DALLAS, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Triumph Bancorp, Inc. TBK today announced that it expects to release its third quarter financial results and management commentary after the market closes on Wednesday, October 19, 2022.
+Upon filing, the financial results and commentary will be available on the Company's website at www.triumphbancorp.com through the Investor Relations portal.

 Aaron P. Graft, Vice Chairman and CEO, and Brad Voss, CFO, will review the financial results in a conference call with investors and analysts beginning at 7:00 a.m.
 USCT on Thursday, October 20, 2022.